ariejan/black-flag/README.md

 disappear from the blockchain.
 It's best to delete the wallet and create a new one (or import again with a recover phrase).

+## Contributing

+Pull requests and issue reports are welcome.
+If you run into trouble getting up and running, don't forget to mention your `docker` and `docker-compose` versions and to add any relevant logs.

 ## Credits

 Development by [Ariejan de Vroom](https://www.devroom.io)